Oismang/ant-npc/README.md

 # ant-npc
-Reproduction of ant behavior with some features.
+Reproduction of simple ant behavior.
 Developed using react-konva.